opensearch-project/ml-commons/DEVELOPER_GUIDE.md

 The test runner JVM will start suspended and wait for a debugger to attach to `localhost:5005` before running the tests.

-## Workflow CI/CD Approval
+## GitHub CI/CD workflow Approval
-As of October 2nd 2024, you will need to ask for maintainer approval to run the GitHub CI/CD workflow actions to see your code changes build on pushing your PR.
+Effective October 2, 2024, maintainer approval will be required to run GitHub CI/CD workflow actions when pushing a pull request (PR).

-This is regarding a security issue, we hope you can understand.
+This change is being implemented as part of our enhanced security measures.
+We appreciate your patience and cooperation.

-To see the current maintainers to check  [MAINTAINERS.md](MAINTAINERS.md)
+For a list of current maintainers, please refer to [MAINTAINERS.md](https://github.com/opensearch-project/ml-commons/blob/main/MAINTAINERS.md).

 ## More docs